enkidevs/curriculum/mongodb/intro/crud-2/delete-documents-2.md

 db.pokemon.remove({})
 ```

-To delete a single or multiple document based on criteria:
+To delete a single or multiple documents based on criteria:
 ```javascript
 db.pokemon.remove(
 	{ "power": { $eq: 40 } }